Consensys/verax-documentation/discover/standard-library/nft-portal.md

 contract MyNFTPortal is AbstractPortal, ERC721 {
   /// @notice Creaes an attestation with the given attestationPayload and validationPayload
-  /// @dev Calls the inhertied contract's attest function first, and then runs custom NFT logic function attest(
+  /// @dev Calls the inherited contract's attest function first, and then runs custom NFT logic function attest(
     AttestationPayload memory attestationPayload,
     bytes[] memory validationPayload